Feeling sick? Read the latest healthy and safety guidelines.

 You may book a room at Chestnut for any length of time during the summer session.
 Student rates will not apply.
 Regular Public Guest/Nightly stays and rate information is outlined on our Stay At UofT summer accommodations website.

-Summer offers are typically sent in late February/Early March.
+Summer offers are typically sent in early to mid-March.
 If you meet our eligibility requirements and space permits, you will be contacted by email with an offer

 Your first payment must be submitted through the application on Moneris.
 Once this payment is completed it unlocks the remaining sections of your application.
 You will pay the remaining balance through your ACORN account.